 As with her sisters, Kathleen and Poly Ngal, Angelina began producing batiks and wooden sculptures in the mid 1980’s, probably influenced by her late husband, the older brother of Cowboy Loy Pwerl.
 She was formerly known as Angelina ‘Pwerl’, her husband’s name.
 Pwerl(e) in Alyawarr language is the equivalent to Ngal in the Anmatyerr language, and it is as Angelina Ngal that she is referred to today.
 She began painting as part of the CAAMA ‘summer project’ in 1988-9 and, already at 40 years of age, was included in the first exhibiton of Utopia women’s paintings held in Alice Springs in 1980.

-Angelina quickly adapted to painting on canvas and subsequently gained an international recognition.
+Angelina quickly adapted to painting on canvas and subsequently gained international recognition.
 Her work can be seen as a contemporary dialogue or translation of the cultural, geographic, social and religious components of Anmatjerre life.
 Her intimate renditions of country are delicately layered and can be read and appreciated at a superficial level for their abstraction and painterliness.
-At a deeper level however, they depict the cultural and social mores of the society in which she lives.
+At a deeper level, however, they depict the cultural and social mores of the society in which she lives.